ninpei7114/galactic_bubble/README.md

 1. **Create fits where the area the MWP-Bubble exists is filled with NaN**

     Run `mak_circle_nan_fits.py`.
-Please change `PATH_TO_SPITZER_DATA` to the path of your spitzer data, and `PATH_TO_NANFITS_FILE` to the folder where the new fits will be created.
+Please replace `PATH_TO_SPITZER_DATA` with the path of your spitzer data, and `PATH_TO_NANFITS_FILE` with the folder where the new fits will be created.
 If you do not have the Spitzer data, please contact us at the e-mail address in the paper.

     ```bash
     cd make_fits